Skip to main content

 Museum Island in winter © visitBerlin, Foto: Thomas Kierok

-In Berlin you can visit 200 museums and collections.
-Immerse yourself in the impressive diversity of the collections.
-Travel to the past on Museum Island and to the future in the newly opened Futurium.
-The Museum Pass gives you free admission to over 30 Berlin museums.
-These include all the houses on Museum Island, the Hamburger Bahnhof, the Gemäldegalerie, but also the German Museum of Technology, the German Historical Museum and the German Spy Museum.
+You can visit 200 museums and collections in Berlin, immersing yourself in the incredible diversity they offer.
+Travel back in time on Museum Island or step into the future at Futurium.
+With the Museum Pass, you’ll enjoy free admission to over 30 Berlin museums.
+This includes all the venues on Museum Island, the Hamburger Bahnhof, the Gemäldegalerie, and the Bode Museum, as well as the Deutsches Technikmuseum (German Museum of Technology), the Deutsche Historische Museum German Historical Museum, and the Spy Museum Berlin.
 The free admission is valid for three consecutive days.
-So education is really fun!
+Learning has never been this much fun!

 More about the Museum Pass